sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>x265-libs</summary>

 ```
-Из репозитор : rpmfusion-free-updates-testing
+From repo     : rpmfusion-free-updates-testing
-Краткое опис : H.265/HEVC encoder library
+Short desc    : H.265/HEVC encoder library
 URL          : http://x265.org/
-Лицензия     : GPLv2+ and BSD
+License      : GPLv2+ and BSD
-Описание     : The primary objective of x265 is to become the best H.265/HEVC encoder
+Descript     : The primary objective of x265 is to become the best H.265/HEVC encoder
              : available anywhere, offering the highest compression efficiency and the
              : highest performance on a wide variety of hardware platforms.
              :